Lightning-Universe/lightning-flash/docs/source/quickstart.rst

 Quick Start
 ===========

 Flash is a high-level deep learning framework for fast prototyping, baselining, finetuning and solving deep learning problems.
-It features a collaction of tasks for you to use for inference and finetuning out of the box, and an easy to implement API to customuzie every step of the process.
+It features a set of tasks for you to use for inference and finetuning out of the box, and an easy to implement API to customize every step of the process.

 Flash is excellent for: